TheCarsonWest/TheCarsonWest.github.io/test/content/Andrew Jackson.md

 **Indian Removal:**

-* Signed the Indian Removal Act, which forced Native American tribes to relocate west of the [[Mississippi]] River.
+* Signed the Indian Removal Act, which forced Native American tribes to relocate west of the [Mississippi](./../mississippi/) River.
 * Oversaw the forced removal of thousands of Native Americans, leading to the Trail of Tears.

 **Economic Policies:**

-* Vetoed the renewal of the Second Bank of the [[United States]], triggering the Bank War.
+* Vetoed the renewal of the Second Bank of the [United States](./../united-states/), triggering the Bank War.
 * Signed the Deposit and Distribution Act, which decentralized federal deposits, weakening the national bank.
 * Supported states' rights in economic matters, including tariffs.

 **Nullification Crisis:**

-* Faced opposition from [[South Carolina]], which threatened to nullify federal laws it deemed unconstitutional.
+* Faced opposition from [South Carolina](./../south-carolina/), which threatened to nullify federal laws it deemed unconstitutional.
 * Signed the Force Bill, authorizing the use of federal force to enforce law.

 **Foreign Policy:**

 * Pursued an assertive foreign policy, intervening in Latin America and expanding U.S. territory.
-* Supported the annexation of [[Texas]].
+* Supported the annexation of [Texas](./../texas/).

 **Legacy:**

-* Remembered as a populist leader who expanded executive power and played a controversial role in the expansion of the [[United States]] and the displacement of Native American tribes.
+* Remembered as a populist leader who expanded executive power and played a controversial role in the expansion of the [United States](./../united-states/) and the displacement of Native American tribes.
 * His policies shaped the development of political parties, the balance between federal and state governments, and the nation's westward expansion.